ryanbmarx/lake-michigan-water-stories/README.md

 [] Main bars and sidebars all are accounted for
 [] Are there embedded assets that need a standalone presence (if only for programming and sharing?)
 [] Have you written all the necessary embedable refers?
+[] Have all refer URLs been tested?
+Especially those with download links.
 [] Is there a feedback collection mechanism?

 ANALYTICS/ETC.
 ==============